04 Engineering Notes

 11. Love stories

-A tale of not really unrequited love.
-From personal experience of course (apart from the library, though it does conjure up visions of the one I spent time in my youth).
+A tale of unrequited love.
+From personal experience of course (apart from the library, though it does conjure up visions of the one I spent time in during my youth).

 12. Rose

-Chris added music to words written for a friend who thought it meant that I wanted to be more than friend, which was unfortunate.
+Chris added music to words written for a great friend who thought it meant that I wanted more then friendship, which was unfortunate.
 Lots of flower imagery and a few in-jokes e.g. a lady doesn’t sweat, she glows.

 13. Simple Simon

 Simon is the neglected victim easily dismissed by people like me who are extremely rich in many ways.
 And we have him sorted out.
-Another Garrison Lane favourite best heard from the middle of a rock band.
+Another group favourite best heard from the middle of a rock band, if you're ever that lucky.

 14. Spiritual

-This was written after a succession of failed job interviews by the habitually excluded.
+This was written after a succession of failed job interviews.

 15. Power & glory